meetoseh/backend/docs/redis/keys.md

 - `ps:job:{job_uid}`: used, if supported, when a job is able to report when it's completed

 - `updates:{repo}`: used to indicate that the main branch of the given repository was updated

+- `updates:frontend-web:build_ready`: the frontend-web repository goes through a separate build server to handle the much larger RAM requirements of building a create-react-app project compared to actually serving requests.
+Hence `update:frontend-web` spins up a server to build the project which then publishes to this key when the build is ready.
+The frontend-web instance which launched the build server then terminates the instance and publishes to `updates:frontend-web:do_update`

+- `updates:frontend-web:do_update` see `updates:frontend-web:build_ready`; triggers actually
+  downloading the frontend-web build artifact and updating instances.

 - `ps:interactive_prompts:{uid}:events`: used to indicate that a new interactive prompt event was created for the interactive prompt with the given uid.
 The body of the message should